Dr. Cristina de Jesus

 Taiala earned her undergraduate degree in Mathematics from the University of Minnesota, her Masters of Science degree in Applied and Computational Mathematics from the California Institute of Technology, and her Masters of Arts in Secondary Education from Loyola Marymount University.

-Meghan Maguire currently serves as an Area Superintendent in the South Los Angeles and Inglewood communities.
+Meghan Maguire currently serves as an Area Superintendent for Green Dot Public Schools.
 She provides coaching, supervision, and professional development to administrators.
 Meghan is deeply committed to Green Dot’s mission to prepare all students for college, leadership, and life and serving the communities of greatest need in the Los Angeles area.
 Meghan joined Green Dot in 2007 as a teacher at Animo Pat Brown Charter High School.
 She began her administrative career in 2011 as an Assistant Principal at Alain Leroy Locke College Preparatory Academy where she also served as the Principal for two years.
 In 2014, Meghan became the Principal of Animo Phillis Wheatley Charter Middle School on the Henry Clay Learning Complex where she served for three years.
 Prior to joining Green Dot Public Schools, Meghan was a teacher in South Los Angeles.
 During her first two years of teaching she was a member of Teach For America.

 Meghan earned her undergraduate degrees in Strategic Communications and Italian from the University of Kansas, her Masters of Arts in Secondary Education from Loyola Marymount University, and her Master of Education from Columbia University